 TradeWinds Cruise Club - British Virgin Islands Tortola

-Timeshare reviews at TradeWinds Cruise Club - British Virgin Islands Tortola
+Reviews of TradeWinds Cruise Club - British Virgin Islands Tortola

 I've cruised to at least 4 different locations with Tradewinds Cruise Club.
 It is a vacation you will never forget.
 Wake up every day in paradise, beautiful breakfast laid out.
 Go for a swim, snorkel, kayak.
 Then sail to another beautiful anchorage and explore, dive, hike, fish, swim, etc. The locations you can get to on a boat like this are so different from most vacations.
 Unlike a land-based vacation or a big cruise ship, you are not sharing a beach with hundreds of other vacationers.
 In most locations, if the captain sees more than two or three other boats in the anchorage (that'd be like 15 people), he will consider it crowded and move on to another.